 Nicknamed the Sunshine State, it's true when they say summer (and adventures) never really end in Florida.

-From world-famous theme parks to tropical islands to city streets filled with Latin and Caribbean sights, sounds and smells, Florida has it all.
-Follow your Intrepid leader as you wander the vibrant streets of Little Havana using all five senses as your compass, zip through Everglades National Park on an airboat in search of alligators and manatees, or eat and drink your way through the historic Española Way.
-There are more adventures waiting for you off the mainland in the Florida Keys, from kayaking in coastal mangrove forests, exploring colourful coral reefs and uncovering the history and secrets of Key West.
+From world-famous theme parks and exhilarating sporting events to tropical islands and city streets filled with Latin and Caribbean sights, sounds and smells, Florida has it all.
+Follow your Intrepid leader as you wander the vibrant streets of Little Havana using all five senses as your compass.
+Zip through Everglades National Park on an airboat in search of alligators and manatees.
+Or eat and drink your way through the historic Española Way.
+More adventures are waiting for you off the mainland in the Florida Keys, from kayaking in coastal mangrove forests to exploring colourful coral reefs and uncovering the history of Key West.

 Our Florida tours & holidays

 From 1 January 2023, Intrepid will no longer require travellers to provide proof of vaccination against COVID-19 (excluding all Polar trips and select adventure cruises).

 However, we continue to strongly recommend that all Intrepid travellers and leaders get vaccinated to protect themselves and others.

 Specific proof of testing or vaccination may still be required by your destination or airline.
 Please ensure you check travel and entry requirements carefully.

 If you’re travelling to Florida from other states or overseas, the main airports are Orlando, Miami, Tampa, West Palm Beach, Fort Lauderdale and Jacksonville.
 These airports are serviced by most major commercial US airlines.
 Orlando and Miami have regular flights from the UK and Europe.
 You may also be able to take a train interstate with companies like Amtrak and Brightline, depending on where you’re coming from.

 If you're driving to Florida, you can take one of three interstate highways: I-95 or I-75 from the north, and the I-10 from the west.